ejhammond/react-responsive-system/README.md

 const Button = props => {
   const screenClass = useScreenClass();
-  // screenClass be a string representation of one of your breakpoints e.g. "xs", "mobile", etc.
+  // screenClass will be a string representation of one of your breakpoints e.g. "xs", "mobile", etc.

-  // return ...
+  // ...
 };
 ```